 Speaking of the roars, the dialogue within the game is well delivered.
 Some sounds a little too straight laced at times, but it fits well within the game, as Dax likes to make quips now and again about his situation; it’s a nice change from the standard silent protagonist that many players have become accustomed to in today’s gaming landscape.
 Adding in short conversations between the different puzzles helps create the atmosphere of the game, building up the mystery of MagTech’s secretive ways and technology.

 Magrunner: Dark Pulse is ultimately a fantastic videogame that combines the horror of H.P.
 Lovecraft with the excellent action-puzzle environment popularized by Portal, wrapped in a dark atmosphere.
 It’s a great take on the genre and I highly recommend checking it out.

-Note: The Magrunner: Dark Pulse review was written based on the PC version of the game provided to us.
+Note: Magrunner: Dark Pulse was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.